 OSA or Sleep Apnea is different for everyone who suffers from this condition.
 Schmitt Dental Care will assess your particular case and determine the best case for sleep apnea treatment.
 Based on our findings we will recommend some of the possible treatment solutions.

-- Lifestyle Changes – Mild cases can typically be treated through simple lifestyle changes such as loosing weight, changing the position in which you sleep, quitting smoking, or administering a sleep appliance to alter your jaw angle while asleep.
+- Lifestyle Changes – Mild cases can typically be treated through simple lifestyle changes such as losing weight, changing the position in which you sleep, quitting smoking, or administering a sleep appliance to alter your jaw angle while asleep.

-- Sleep Apnea Appliance – Resembling a protective mouth guard, a dental appliance is custom fitted to alter the angle of your jaw bone and re-position your tongue while you sleep.
-This, in turn opens your airway to create a better nights sleep without interruption.
+- Sleep Apnea Appliance – Resembling a protective mouthguard, a dental appliance is custom-fitted to alter the angle of your jaw bone and re-position your tongue while you sleep.
+This, in turn, opens your airway to create a better night’s sleep without interruption.

 - CPAP – Continuous positive airway pressure systems sometimes might be required in more severe cases.
 Forced air is pushed through a tube, entering a mask while you wear sleeping.
 The air pressure opens the airway and keeps it from shrinking with every breath.